SimardeepSingh1450/SimardeepSingh1450/README.md

 3>I am open to work for Front End Projects and Back End Projects if you need Help.<br/>
 4>How to reach me?
 My email => smudhar_be21@thapar.edu.

-Skills: HTML / CSS / JS / REACT / NODE / MONGODB /EXPRESS / C++ / C / PYTHON

 - 🔭 I’m currently working on Self web dev projects...
-- 👯 I’m looking to collaborate on Front End & Back End Projects.
+- 👯 I’m looking to collaborate on MERN Projects.
 - 📫 How to reach me: smudhar_be21@thapar.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Glass balls can bounce higher than Rubber Balls.